jasonbrown-alis/build/docs/guides/getting-started/introduction.md

 The technologies and standards already exist to lower these barriers, but they are disjointed and require a lot of effort to consolidate and effectively leverage before the value is realised.
 We have done the work of thinking through these complex problems, identifying the best-in-class open-source technologies and standards, and brought these together for the users of the platform.

-Our aim is to democratise building software, enabling anyone to build their own innovation through the simple steps of _design, implement and consume_.
+Our aim is to democratise building software, enabling anyone to build their own innovation through the simple steps of _define, implement and consume_.

 ## Experience it yourself

-Experience the simplicity of _design, implement and consume_ that is Alis Build enables by following the example.
+Experience the simplicity of _define, implement and consume_ that is Alis Build enables by following the example.

 This example is derived from the [gRPC quickstart documentation](https://grpc.io/docs/languages/go/quickstart/).